 - 1. In the Customer Order form, click New Customer.
 The Customer Data box opens. - 2.
-In the Customer Data box, fill in the Name of the customer, and other customer information (e.g., address or phone number).
+In the Customer Data box, fill in the name of the customer, and other customer information (e.g., address or phone number).
 Click Save.
 The box closes and this customer's name is added to the Customer List. - 3.
 If you want to make any changes to specific customer information, select the customer from the list, click Edit Customer and make the desired changes.
+Note that the customer name cannot be changed in this option.

+7.4.3.4.
 How to Define a Customer Order